Description

 The guided walkthrough reveals hints one step at a time.

-Understand the bit manipulationObservationI noticed the checkPassword method in VaultDoor7.java uses bit shift operators and OR-ing to combine characters into 32-bit integers, which suggested the password is packed rather than transformed and can be fully recovered by reversing those shifts.Open VaultDoor7.java.
+ObservationcheckPassword in VaultDoor7.java combines characters into 32-bit integers with bit shifts and ORs.
+The password is packed, not transformed, so reversing the shifts recovers it completely.Open VaultDoor7.java.
 The checkPassword method packs four characters at a time into a 32-bit integer using bit shifts, then compares to hardcoded integers.
 You need to reverse this packing.bashcat VaultDoor7.javaWhat didn't work first

 Tried: Look for a string literal or byte array in the source to read the password directly.